SDK Reference

 const threshold = parseInt(mentu.vars.THRESHOLD ??
 '10', 10);

-console.log(`Running in ${env} with threshold ${threshold}`);mentu.vars is a frozen object — you cannot add, modify, or delete properties.
+console.log(`Running in ${env} with threshold ${threshold}`);mentu.vars is a frozen object.
+You cannot add, modify, or delete properties.

 mentu.workspace